Vehicle valuations and write-offs

 If we think the valuation is unfair, we’ll tell your insurer to adjust it to either the highest in the guides or to be in line with the valuation supported by the other evidence – whichever is the fairest in the circumstances.

-There are some vehicles that the trade guides don’t cover, including:
+There are some vehicles that the valuation guides don’t cover, including:

 - vehicles over 20 years old – this might be less for some models